 Mr & Mrs B booked a two-week holiday to a hotel in mainland Europe holiday through a popular UK tour operator.

 Just four days into their holiday the couple developed multiple bites and blisters all over their bodies.

 After investigating the cause of the bites, they discovered their bed was infested with bedbugs.
 They also found out that the hotel management already knew about the bedbug problem.

 Both Mr & Mrs B’s symptoms lasted several weeks, including discolouration of the skin where the bites and blisters had been.

-What Bott & Co did for Mr & Mrs B
+What Bott and Co did for Mr & Mrs B

-Mr & Mrs B got in touch with Bott & Co after they returned home.
+Mr & Mrs B got in touch with Bott and Co after they returned home.

 We made a claim against the Tour Operator on behalf of the couple.
 We claimed for the personal injuries and associated losses caused by the hotel’s negligence, particularly the failings of the hotel’s housekeeping service – something which was an integral part of the hotel package sold to Mr & Mrs B.

 Mr & Mrs B’s claims were successful.
 The Tour Operator settled both claims but did not admit liability.
 The couple were awarded compensation for the pain and suffering experienced as well as a full refund of the cost of their holiday.

 Andrew heads up the Holiday Illness department using his extensive experience across a wide range of civil litigation matters.